 Tolkien needed to do a lot of that.
-A trained philologist, he developed the Elvish languages for years before writing them into stories.
+A trained philologist, he did it for years before creating his fantasy world.

 He worked on his fantasy languages during the First World War.
 It helped to pass the time, says Adams: "He did a lot of language invention and some of the prehistory of the language of Elvish is from those days in the trenches."

 The Hobbit and The Lord of the Rings came decades later.
 By then, Tolkien had imagined an entire history of his imagined languages.

 "He would even leave unexplained thing in the languages he was working on," says Adams.
 "Any real language you were reconstructing would have unexplained things in it too.
 So he was trying to mimic behavior of natural language very closely."